lfrestrepog/if-docs/website/docs/04-specification/impact-graph.md

 It represents an Ontology of a software system—a graph of all the nested components and sub-components.

-Impact Graph is the core of the Impact Engine Framework.
+Impact Graph is the core of the Impact Framework.

 ## Structure